 Incorporate Artistic Pot Designs

 Hand-paint your pots with unique designs or patterns.
-I painted abstract designs on a set of pots, and they’ve become a vibrant addition to my decor.
+I painted abstract designs on a set of pots, and they’ve become a vibrant addition to my decor, proving that simple DIY crafts for home decor can make a huge impact.

 Use a Self-Watering Pot